-Have you seen any of the updates on The Human Death Race Documentary website lately?
+Have you seen any of The Human Death Race Documentary updates on the website lately?
 You HAVEN’T?!
 The Human Death Race Documentary is capturing all areas of the Death Race.
 Straight from the documentary description, “Now, for the first time, the thrilling intensity of the annual Death Race is revealed.
 We examine the psychological process of how fear can be converted into excitement, how the impossible can be transformed into ecstasy, and how a better quality of life can be achieved.”
 As part of the process of creating this documentary a group of Death Racers, including myself, have been selected to follow and document through everything leading up to the race and taking place at the race.
 We have been asked to film clips introducing ourselves and then various shots from our training sessions.
 Take a look at some highlights from some of the racers that are being followed by 100th Monkey Productions.

 Returning for more action after her first place finish at this Winter’s Death Race, Nele Schulze is coming back for more at this year’s Summer Death Race.
 I was very impressed with her performance at the Winter Death Race and I am excited to see how she does when we are out there on the mountain this summer.
 Keep your eyes out for Nele.

 Also returning is, Mark Webb – one of the best “mates” I know – for his 4th appearance at the Death Race, 2nd Summer.
 Mark and I will be traveling from Manchester, NH together to the race.
 We’ll be sure to get some great pre-race footage together.